Preventing and Rehabilitating Piano Injuries

 • Symptoms: Numbness, tingling, and weakness in the hand and fingers.

-• Causes: Compression of the median nerve, often due to repetitive motions with poor wrist positioning.
+• Causes: Compression of the median nerve, often due to repetitive motions with poor wrist positioning and movement.

 3. Tendinitis

-• Symptoms: Pain and inflammation in the tendons of the wrist or forearm.
+• Symptoms: Pain and inflammation in the tendons of the wrist, hand, or forearm.

 • Causes: Misuse (and not just overuse) of the playing mechanism, playing with improper technique and often excessive force.